Tools4everBV/HelloID-Conn-Prov-Source-Personio/README.md

 Required Fields are: First name, Last name, Hire date, Termination date (or some variant), Department, Employee ID

 ### Configuration Settings
 Use the configuration.json in the Source Connector on "Custom connector configuration".
-You can use the created credentials on the Configuration Tab to set the ClientID and ClienSecret.
+You can use the created credentials on the Configuration Tab to set the ClientID and ClienSecret and your Client Domain in Upper Case Letters without dashes.

 ### Mappings
 Use the personMapping_employment.json and contractMapping_employment.json Mappings as example and remove the Fields you didn't select on the Personio Api Access Page